What is Personal Services Income (PSI) in Australia? The Complete Guide

 • Were the results tied to me as an individual?

-If yes, it’s likely PSI.
+If yes, it is likely PSI.

 Once you identify PSI, the next step is to test whether you pass any exemptions from PSI rules.
 This determines if you can be treated as a Personal Services Business (PSB) and access full business deductions.